Impact and Economics of Tuberculosis Prevention and Treatment in South Africa

 South Africa bears a disproportionately large burden of HIV/tuberculosis (TB) co-infection and of multi-drug resistant tuberculosis (MDR-TB).
-Although the successful scaleup of antiretroviral therapy for HIV/AIDS has reduce HIV-related mortality, TB continues to be the largest single cause of adult death in the country, and MDR-TB accounts for a very large share of the national TB control budget.
-To help the Government of South Africa, PEPFAR, the WHO, and other organizations improve TB prevention, case-finding, diagnosis, and treatment, CGHD and its South African partner, the Health Economics and Epidemiology Research Office (HE2RO), launched a program of research on the economics of TB in 2010.
+Although the successful scaleup of antiretroviral therapy for HIV/AIDS has reduced HIV-related mortality, TB continues to be the largest single cause of adult death in the country, and MDR-TB accounts for a very large share of the national TB control budget.
+To help the Government of South Africa, PEPFAR, the WHO, and other organizations improve TB prevention, case-finding, diagnosis, and treatment, CGHD assists its South African partner, the Health Economics and Epidemiology Research Office (HE2RO), conduct research on the impact and economics of tuberculosis service delivery.

 Research addresses two main areas:

 • Site-level costs and outcomes of TB and MDR-TB treatment.
-At a number of clinics that delivery TB and/or MDR-TB treatment, CGHD and HE2RO are studying the outcomes of patients diagnosed with TB and the costs of providing TB treatment.
+At a number of clinics that deliver TB and/or MDR-TB treatment, CGHD and HE2RO are studying the cascade of TB and drug-resistant TB diagnosis and treatment, outcomes of patients diagnosed with TB, and the costs of providing TB treatment.
 Research is also underway to map the MDR-TB referral system within the City of Johannesburg, to help improve the linkage of patients to care and treatment completion.

-• Modeling the national costs of TB diagnosis and treatment.
+•Modeling the national costs of TB diagnosis and treatment.
 In 2011, the National Health Laboratory Service asked the CGHD/HE2RO team to help estimate the costs of introducing GeneXpert MTB/RIF (Cepheid) technology into public sector laboratories across the country, a policy announced by the Minister of Health earlier in the year.
 Cost models were developed for this purpose and are now being used to guide decisions about the pace of scaleup of Xpert capacity, the numbers and sizes of machines required, and the algorithms to be used to diagnose TB.
-The National TB Cost Model is also being expanded to incorporate up to date estimates of the costs of TB treatment, as well as diagnosis.

 |Principal Investigator||Sydney Rosen|